Plaxton Supreme

-The Plaxton Supreme was a design of coach bodywork built by Plaxton.
+The Plaxton Supreme was a design of coach bodywork manufactured by Plaxton.
 It was first built, on small chassis only, in 1974, replacing the Plaxton Panorama.
-On full-sized chassis, it replaced the Panorama Elite in 1975, and was superseded by the Paramount in 1982/3.
+On full-sized chassis, it replaced the Panorama Elite in 1975, and was superseded by the Paramount in 1982/83.
 However, the Supreme continued to be built on the small Bedford VAS chassis until 1986.

 The most important change from the models it replaced was the introduction of all-steel construction, replacing the composite wood and steel framework of the Elite and Panorama.

 Chassis

 Supreme bodywork was fitted to a wide range of chassis, including: